 When you implement and follow a lean path you should see direct cost savings by driving out waste.
 You will also see significant improvements in other areas:

 Lean manufacturing is customer focused.
-Since the success of your business as a whole is due in large part on satisfying customer demands, lean allows your manufacturing activities to become more closely aligned with other company goals and activities.
+Since the success of your business as a whole is due in large part to satisfying customer demands, lean allows your manufacturing activities to become more closely aligned with your company goals and activities.

 The lean manufacturing process provides clear goals and expectations.
 When done well, this creates a highly motivating environment for employees.
 Working toward shift targets with tools to help you meet those targets, such as a carefully established Takt Time, is just one example of how lean can boost morale and productivity.
 Nothing is more frustrating than working with no benchmark for whether or not you are doing a good job.
 Seeing goals, progress, and even the potential to exceed expectations promotes a happy, productive workforce.

 Customers pay for your products, so they can also be your biggest critic.
 They expect flawless goods delivered almost instantly for a very low price.
 While this is not realistic 100% of the time, the closer you can get to delivering quality goods as fast as possible and on the customer’s schedule, the more successful your organization will be.
 The close alignment in lean between you and your customer makes it much more likely that you will meet their expectations.